Code-Institute-Submissions/KarolSU96-PP2/README.md

 ## Improvement:

 - There is still room for improvment.
 In the future I would like to add a user profiles, which would save the tasks even after refreshing the page.
-User could then log with her/his login.
+User could then log in with her/his login and save their notes.